- Scope of the Journal

 Scope of the Journal

 The Journal of Natural Products invites and publishes papers that make substantial and scholarly contributions to the area of natural products research.
 Contributions may relate to the chemistry and/or biochemistry of naturally occurring compounds or the biology of living systems from which they are obtained.
 Specifically, they may be articles that describe secondary metabolites of microorganisms, including antibiotics and mycotoxins; physiologically active compounds from terrestrial and marine plants and animals; biochemical studies, including biosynthesis and microbiological transformations; fermentation and plant tissue culture; the isolation, structure elucidation, and chemical synthesis and semi-synthesis of novel compounds from nature; and the pharmacology of compounds of natural origin.
 When new compounds are reported, manuscripts describing their biological activity are much preferred.
 Manuscripts that focus on biological properties of chemically complex extracts, mixtures, or essential oils are outside of the scope of the journal.

-Manuscripts may be submitted as Full Articles, Notes, Reviews, or Perspectives.
+Manuscripts may be submitted as Articles, Notes, Reviews, or Perspectives.
 Authors should indicate in a cover letter accompanying the manuscript which category they intend for their submission.

 All manuscripts will be submitted to a review process.
 Manuscripts will be considered for publication on the understanding that they have not been published or submitted for publication elsewhere.

 Articles.
 Articles are comprehensive, critical accounts of work in the areas outlined above.